Tumbbad: Music

 Prasad sent Kyd a sample of Laxmikant–Pyarelal's track from Ram Lakhan (1989) for reference; Kyd also watched videos of street drummers and The Sinful Dwarf (1973).
 Kyd recorded the choir with Bulgarian music called "Descending" which was the first track he wrote for the film.
 Both Prasad and Kyd used to interact with each other through Skype.
 The score involved live recording with cello and violin as well as the real sound of crickets.
 Kyd made three different types of sound for the film's three parts.
-The album consists of 22 tracks and was released on 10 November 2018.
+The album consists of 22 tracks and was released on 9 November 2018.

 Release

 Tumbbad premiered in the critics' week section of the 75th Venice International Film Festival, becoming the first Indian film to be screened there.
-It was also screened at: the 2018 Fantastic Fest, Sitges Film Festival, the Screamfest Horror Film Festival, the El Gouna Film Festival, 23rd International Film Festival of Kerala, Morbido Film Fest, Brooklyn Horror Film Festival and Nitte International Film Festival.
+It was also screened at: the 2018 Fantastic Fest, Sitges Film Festival, the Screamfest Horror Film Festival, the El Gouna Film Festival, 23rd International Film Festival of Kerala, Mórbido Fest, Brooklyn Horror Film Festival and Nitte International Film Festival.
 Before the film's release, a special screening was held by Aanand L. Rai which was attended by the film's team and several other filmmakers.
 Tumbbad was released in India on 12 October 2018 on 575 screens.
-It is also available on Amazon Prime Video in Hindi, Tamil and Telugu language.